adsantos/GithubStats/README.md

 5. By tapping on a specific repository, you'll see the github home page for that repository.
 6. By tapping on the first row of the main menu, you can search for other people's repositories stats and get the same information as above.

+## Testing

+1. Run the Pods target.
+2. Run the GithubStatsTests target.

 ## Supported versions